rgriff23/rgriff23.github.io/projects/btw.md

 * Species names must match exactly between the tree and data (but order doesn't matter)
 * You cannot have spaces in your species names
 * Discrete characters should be represented with characters or factors *(not integers!)* between 0 and 9
-* A discrete character/factor with more than 1 digit is interpreted as ambiguous (e.g., "01") indicates that the species is equally likely to be in state "0" or "1" (now you see why the discrete characters can't be of class 'integer', because 01 would just be seen as 1)
+* A discrete character/factor with more than 1 digit is interpreted as ambiguous (e.g., "01"), and indicates that the species is equally likely to be in state "0" or "1" (now you see why the discrete characters can't be of class 'integer', because 01 would just be seen as 1)
 * If testing for correlated evolution in discrete characters, use 0 and 1 as the character states
 * The only valid way to represent missing data is with a "-" character